 If you are planning a vacation to Walt Disney World it is only natural to wonder what the crowds are going to be like for the dates you will be there.
 This is where the importance of a Disney crowd calendar comes in.
 For my family crowd levels was always a huge deciding factor on when we would pick to go.
 It seems the growing trend is that the fall months are getting busier at Disney than they were in the past and in turn the summer months are starting to be less crowded than they used to be.

 Why do people want to avoid the crowds at Disney?
-Crowds at Disney mean longer wait times in line, hard to find good dining options and causes you to get less of what you wanted done on your vacation.
+Crowds at Disney mean longer wait times in line, hard to find good dining options and causes you to get less of what you wanted to do on your vacation.

 It’s important to remember that the following information is just a prediction based on historical data, Disney events, holidays, school vacations, as well as years of experience visiting Disney World.